mdreece/Quick-HDRI-Controls/README.md

  - If enabled/blender restarted, the following will prompt upon accessing HDRI Controls if there is a pending update

 ![Pending Update](https://github.com/user-attachments/assets/0405dd5c-5921-4d3e-bb13-6e052bdf23d3)

 ##
+## Tips & Tricks

+### For Best Results
+- Organize HDRIs into folders (Indoor, Outdoor, Studio, etc.)
+- Use consistent naming for easier browsing
+- Keep your most-used HDRIs in a favorites folder

+### Quick Workflow
+1. Open the HDRI Controls panel
+2. Browse to your desired HDRI
+3. Click to select and load
+4. Adjust rotation and strength as needed
+5. Use reset buttons if you need to start over

+### Pro Tips
+- Use the strength slider to fine-tune lighting intensity
+- Rotate on the Z-axis to change light direction
+- X and Y rotation help with reflection angles
+- Reset buttons quickly restore default values

+##
+## Troubleshooting

+### Common Issues

+**"HDRI Directory Not Set" Message**
+- Open addon preferences
+- Set your HDRI folder path

+**No HDRIs Showing**
+- Check that your files are supported types
+- Verify the folder path is correct
+- Make sure file types are enabled in preferences

+**System Not Initialized**
+- Click "Initialize HDRI System" button
+- If issues persist, click "Repair HDRI System"

+##
 ## Requirements